bereamk/learningbee/README.md

 - The Odin Project (TOP)
 - Youtube Tutorials

+## Notes
+Exactly what it means.
+Mainly .md files of my notes while I study.

 ## Projects
 Finished personal projects.

-## Challenges
+## Uni
-I'm part of multiple discords and sometimes these discords will post coding challenges.
-Any of the ones I've attempted/completed are in this folder.
+Contains all the work I've done for university.